 Erectile Dysfunction

-Erectile Dysfunction (ED) known as male impotence is a condition characterized by the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
+Erectile Dysfunction (ED) known as male impotence, is a condition characterized by the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
 This condition can significantly impact a man’s quality of life, self-esteem, and intimate relationships.
 Understanding the causes, available treatments, and management strategies is essential for both patients and health care providers.
+Testosterone replacement therapy in Boston, Massachusetts, is one treatment option that may be considered for men whose ED is linked to low testosterone levels.

 • Vascular erectile dysfunction: This is the most common type of ED and affects the blood vessels that supply blood to tissues of the penis, impairing the ability to achieve and maintain an erection due to issues in the valves that regulates blood flow.

-• Neurogenic erectile dysfunction: This type of ED occurs to nerve problems that disrupt the transmission of signals from the brain to the penis, hindering erection process.
-Causes include trauma, pelvic surgery, radiation therapy and other neurological conditions such as stroke, spinal stenosis, and multiple sclerosis.
+• Neurogenic erectile dysfunction: This type of ED occurs to nerve problems that disrupt the transmission of signals from the brain to the penis, hindering the erection process.
+Causes include trauma, pelvic surgery, radiation therapy, and other neurological conditions such as stroke, spinal stenosis, and multiple sclerosis.

-Diagnosis of ED involves comprehensive medical evaluation, including patient history, psychical examination, and if necessary, laboratory tests or imaging studies.
+Diagnosis of ED involves a comprehensive medical evaluation, including patient history, physical examination, and, if necessary, laboratory tests or imaging studies.

 Risk Factors contributing to erectile dysfunction include: